brentspell/NuBuild/README.md

 ![Project Properties](https://raw.github.com/wiki/bspell1/nubuild/projprop.png)

-Right-click the project and select **Properties** to configure the output path for your NuGet package and the optional version generator (see below).
-Then, you are ready to configure your package.
-Either edit the .nuspec file directly or use the excellent [NuGet Package Explorer](http://npe.codeplex.com/) to configure your package's properties.
+Right-click the project and select **Properties** to change the build configuration for your NuBuild project.
+Then, either edit the .nuspec file directly or use the excellent [NuGet Package Explorer](http://npe.codeplex.com/) to configure your package's properties.

 ##Versioning##
 NuBuild supports the following options for generating NuGet package version numbers.